 A Parent and carers’ guide to pronouncing phonemes- https://www.youtube.com/watch?v=TTe5_Em0BHQ

-Homework is put onto ‘Google Classrooms’ on Friday and is to be completed by Thursday.
+Homework is put onto ‘Google Classrooms’ on Thursday and is to be handed in on Monday.
 There will be an English and Maths Homework set weekly.

 There will also be weekly phonics and words to learn.
 Your child is only expected to read the weekly words not write them.
 When your child is completing their reading, we will also ask your child to read the words and know their phonics.

-Once a half term your child will also be set a R.E. homework and a reading comprehension homework.
+Once a half-term your child will also be set an R.E. homework and a reading comprehension homework.

 From time to time we will send home name writing sheets so that your child can practise writing their name.
 We use pre cursive letter formation in Reception which may mean that your child will need to practise more often if they have learnt to write their name in a different style.

 Use the homework book provided if your child is asked to write for their homework but do not send it into school.